GET FIT , MILAN

 Bread under the snow!

-The flavors of the best meats from beef and pork, combined with the typical sausages valances, are enhanced by the Parmesan cheese.
-They are excellent in soup or with melted butter, but the typical recipe from Mantua is the sorbir of agnoli: where pasta is served in a hot cup of broth with red winedsc00488
+FREDDI The flavors of the best meats from beef and pork, combined with the typical sausages valances, are enhanced by the Parmesan cheese.
+They are excellent in soup or with melted butter, but the typical recipe from Mantua is the sorbir of agnoli: where pasta is served in a hot cup of broth with red wine

 Frozen work!

-created Fossatelli del Rubicone, a frozen fiiled pasta that takes us to a Sogliano, a little town in the Romagna region is known not only for the historical river Rubicone, that Emperor Julius Caesar crossed sentencing Alea iacta est (“The die is cast”), but also for the traditional formaggio di fossa, a cheese that is buried at the end of August in a special underground pit (fossa) and resurrects in late November. screen-shot-2016-10-19-at-11-01-55The technique of the infossatura (the burying) is dated back to the 15th century and used to hide food in secret pits to protect them from the raids of the Aragonese troops.
+DIVINE CREAZIONI SURGITAL created Fossatelli del Rubicone, a frozen fiiled pasta that takes us to a Sogliano, a little town in the Romagna region is known not only for the historical river Rubicone, that Emperor Julius Caesar crossed sentencing Alea iacta est (“The die is cast”), but also for the traditional formaggio di fossa, a cheese that is buried at the end of August in a special underground pit (fossa) and resurrects in late November.

-screen-shot-2016-10-23-at-01-44-40Life is a combination of magic and pasta
+Life is a combination of magic and pasta

 (Federico Fellini).

-His Majesty King Boletus edulis aka ‘porcino, considered the most delicious mushroom in the world, will be in the protagonist of the
+His Majesty King Boletus edulis aka ‘porcino‘, considered the most delicious mushroom in the world, will be in the protagonist of the

 4th annual Campionato mondiale dei funghi (World mushroom championship)

-will be the protagonist of a two days mushroom bonanza in one of the most spectacular location in Italy: Cerreto Laghi
+promoting how to search and collect, study, study, tell, shooting and cooking porcini mushrooms wich will be the protagonist of a two days mushroom bonanza in one of the most spectacular location in Italy: Cerreto Laghi

-in the beautiful setting of Parco Nazionale dell’Appennino Tosco-Emiliano.screen-shot-2016-10-07-at-12-36-54
+in the beautiful setting of Parco Nazionale dell’Appennino Tosco-Emiliano.

 This renowned and well equipped ski resort surrounds a glacial lake at the foot of Mount Nuda, among beech woods covered in deep snow in the winter season.
 Thanks to its good geographic position, Cerreto Laghi can be easily reached from Emilia, Liguria and Tuscany; it is well connected to main cities like Reggio Emilia and La Spezia.

-screen-shot-2016-10-07-at-12-37-37On October Saturday 8th and Sunday 9Th
+On October Saturday 8th and Sunday 9Th

 the succulent mushroom will be in the center of the whole event.

-collect, study, cook and …featured in a selfie with a mushroom.screen-shot-2016-10-07-at-11-32-22
+Porcini to search, collect, study, cook and …featured in a selfie with a mushroom.

 On Sunday morning, more than 500 competitors will start the hunt.

-Sunday, the winners ( mushrooms collectors and selfie authors)
+On Sunday, the winners ( mushrooms collectors and selfie authors)

 will be announced in a party at the Palazzo del GhIaccio, awarding the

-greatest quantity by weight, the largest mushroom, the most beautiful. screen-shot-2016-10-07-at-11-32-40Cerreto will vibrate of
+greatest quantity by weight, the largest mushroom, the most beautiful.

-musical interludes with minstrels and storytellers of Garfagnana
+Cerreto will vibrate of musical interludes with minstrels and storytellers of Garfagnana

 and music in the streets.

-You will enjoy a craft and food market among many activities for children
+You will enjoy a craft and food market among many activities for children.

 It will be fun!

-LOS ANGELESscreen-shot-2016-09-28-at-09-51-05screen-shot-2016-09-28-at-09-52-13
+LOS ANGELES

 CHICAGO